College of the Canyons: Campus

 The college is located on 153.4 acre of rolling, tree-dotted hills in the neighborhood of Valencia in the city of Santa Clarita in northern Los Angeles County, California.

 In 2007, the college opened its Canyon Country campus on a 70 acre site located at 17200 Sierra Highway, Santa Clarita, CA 91351.
 The campus had an enrollment of 3,845 in the fall of 2009.
 Its first permanent building, the Applied Technology Education Center, was scheduled to open in 2011 to provide education and training in a variety of high-demand "green" technology fields.
 The campus is composed primarily of modular buildings that are situated to accommodate planned permanent buildings as they are built.
 The campus has an outdoor venue, the Carl A. Rasmussen Amphitheater.

 In 2021, the college opened a 55,000 square foot science and laboratory facility at the Canyon Country campus.
 The facility is called the Don Takeda Science Center after a retired biology professor.

 Academics

 With 319 full-time faculty members (as of fall 2022), the college offers Associate of Arts and Associate of Science degrees in 103 academic programs, as well as credentials in 199 certificate programs.
 Academy of the Canyons, a middle college high school operated by the William S. Hart Union High School District, opened on the College of the Canyons campus in 2002 allowing promising high school students to attend high school and college concurrently.

-The college also oversees the University Center, a collection of public and private universities that offer advanced degree programs on the college's campus, eliminating the need for residents to commute long distances to earn their degrees.
+The college also oversees the University Center, a facility where public and private universities can rent space to offer advanced degree programs on the college's campus, eliminating the need for residents to commute long distances to earn their degrees.
+When opened in 2010, six universities offered programs at the center: Brandman University, CSU Bakersfield, CSU Northridge, National University, University of La Verne, and UCLA Extension.
+However, as of fall 2026, only National and La Verne remain.

 Also operating at the college are the Center for Applied Competitive Technologies, the Employee Training Institute, the Small Business Development Center and the i3 Advanced Technology Center.